hmzsjd/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+A token is used to authenticate that a user has logged in with valid credentials and that token gives the user access to private routes and data only available to logged-in users.

 2. What steps can you take in your web apps to keep your data secure?

+Require authorization tokens when performing network requests as well as creating private routes not accessible to public visitors.

 3. Describe how web servers work.

+A web server is a specialized computer located in a data center that handles the file transfer over the web once requested by client browser.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST, GET, PUT and DELETE each respectively map to CREATE, READ, UPDATE and DELETE.